sBTC (SBTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 sBTC Historical Price

-According to the latest data gathered on sBTC live price page, the current price of sBTC is 96,959USD.
-The circulating supply of sBTC(SBTC) is 1.00K SBTC , giving it a market capitalization of $96.96M.
+According to the latest data gathered on sBTC live price page, the current price of sBTC is 100,778USD.
+The circulating supply of sBTC(SBTC) is 1.00K SBTC , giving it a market capitalization of $100.78M.

 The sBTC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SBTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.